-The financial statements of the company and the consolidated financial statements of the group have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and as adopted by the European Union (EU), and in accordance with the Companies Act, Cap 386.
+The financial statements of the company and the consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and as adopted by the European Union (EU), and in accordance with the Companies Act, Cap 386.

 The ultimate parent company of the group is Busy Bee Limited, with registered office and principal place of business at Busy Bee Group, Zone 4, Mdina Road, Central Business District, Mriehel, Birkirkara CBD 1040, Malta.
-The ultimate parent company of the group, Busy Bee Limited, prepares consolidated financial statements which are available for public inspection at the Malta Business Registry.
+Busy Bee Limited prepares consolidated financial statements which are available for public inspection at the Malta Business Registry.

-The financial statements are presented in euro (€), which is also the functional currency of the company and the group.
+The financial statements are presented in euro (\mathbb{C}) , which is also the functional currency of the Company and the Group.